KarelZe/thesis/references/obsidian/chapters/🛌Embeddings.md

 “To verify the word embedding produced for these two words, we can use cosine similarity to see if the word embeddings of the words black and brown are similar.
 Cosine similarity uses Euclidean (L2) norm to create vectors in a unit sphere.
 The dot product of the vectors we are comparing is the cosine between the points of those two vectors.”
 (Rothman, 2021, p.
 10)

 “The Transformer's subsequent layers do not start empty-handed.
 They have learned word embeddings that already provide information on how the words can be associated.
 However, a big chunk of information is missing because no additional vector or information indicates a word's position in a sequence.”
 (Rothman, 2021, p.
 10)

+[^1:]Note that there is a subtle difference between tokens and words.
+Token could be `.` but word would not include.
+Also, words can be split into multiple tokens.
+Compare sub-words.
+Provide the standard nlp reference.